 Riding with a reclined seatback increases your chance of serious or fatal injuries in the event of a collision or sudden stop.
 The protection of your restraint system (seat belts and air bags) is greatly reduced by reclining your seat.
 Seat belts must be snug against your hips and chest to work properly.
 The more the seatback is reclined, the greater the chance that an occupant's hips will slide under the lap belt causing serious internal injuries or the occupant's neck could strike the shoulder belt.
 Drivers and passengers should always sit well back in their seats, properly belted, and with the seatbacks upright.

-Kia Cee'd JD Service Manual: Gear Actuator Repair procedures
+Kia Cee'd JD Service Manual: Air Conditioning System Repair procedures

 ...